sriharivishnu/Nova/README.md

 - Parse a 'prefix expression', which can be (++, a string, number) anything that can occur first in an expression. (if not found, throw error)
 - While the precedence of the next 'infix operator' is less than the precedence of the next token, keep parsing the expression.

-A hashmap is used to quickly check whether there exists a prefix or infix expression for a given token type respectively.

 ```
 1 + 2 * (5+3)
 ```